TheRenegadeCoder/sample-programs/docs/_hello_world/lua.md

 ## Lua Background

-As usual, I’m not super familiar with the language we’re working with today, so let’s consult Wikipedia.
+As usual, I’m not super familiar with the language we’re working with today, so let’s consult [Wikipedia][1].

 Like many of the languages we’ve touched on already, Lua is a scripting language.
 Unlike many of the scripting languages we’ve covered, Lua is extremely lightweight, so it shines in embedded applications.